lukaspj/Torque3D-Tutorials/README.md

 ==================

 A repository with tutorial projects and guides to help new user get started with T3D.
+The repo contains 3 folders.
+"Tutorials" - Contains the tutorials in both PDF and tex form.
+PDF for viewing and tex for editing.
+"TutorialBase" - Contains a binary with just the necessary files, set up for the tutorials specifically.
+This is a good base to start from.
+"CoinCollectionGame" - Contains the game made from the tutorials in it's finished form.
+(TutorialBase and CoinCollectionGame folders is still WIP therefore not committed yet)

 #Tutorial 1#
 In the first tutorial I guide you through setting up the environment to be *Torque Ready* and we will start creating our first simple game.